DominicSimpson/portfolio/learnings/markup.md

 ## 6. Ensure a website displays well on screens of different sizes

 ## 7. Use CSS media queries to ensure content is always presented effectively

+We not consider that we needed CSS media queries for this project, as it already scaled well.

 ## 8. Demonstrate a mobile-first approach to designing a website with a great user experience